c9s/GetOptionKit/README.md

                          -s   short option name only.

-## For Command-line application with subcommands
+## Command-line app with subcommands

 For application with subcommands is designed by following form: